Cyberstalking & Cybercrime

 Examples of psychological threats involves disparagement, humiliation, dis-information dissemination and environmental damage to the target’s reputation, credibility or financial status if the target does not acquiesce to the cyberstalker’s demands.
 The Internet is a global medium regardless of frontiers, and this creates new possibilities for the growing class of online stalkers.

-Cyber Harassment is the use of Information and Communications Technology (ICT) to harass, control, manipulate or habitually disparage a child, adult, business or group without a direct or implied threat of physical harm.
+Cyber Harassment: Cyber Harassment is the use of Information and Communications Technology (ICT) to harass, control, manipulate or habitually disparage a child, adult, business or group without a direct or implied threat of physical harm.
 Unlike physical harassment involving face-to-face contact, cyber harassment requires the use of ICT and is verbal, sexual, emotional or social abuse of a person, group or organization.
 The cyber harasser’s primary goal is to exert power and control over the targeted victim(s).

 When minors are involved, Cyberbullying is the term describing Cyber Harassment and when direct or implied physical harm to the targeted victim(s) is involved, Cyber Harassment becomes Cyberstalking.
 Another similar term often used to define Cyber Harassment, but slightly different in assailant modus operandi, is Internet Troll.